MattPinder/MastersProject/README.md

 ## Circos
 Circular visualisation software for genomes download
 * Some issues with Perl modules on Windows; check where these are installed, so that the program can find them

+# 9 May 2017

+Finish formatting the last few thesis citations...